Recent Projects and Experience

 The second gallery contains images from onsite research at Glenmont.

-Editorial Advisor, World Chess Hall of Fame, St. Louis, MO (March 2023)
+World Chess Hall of Fame, St. Louis, MO (March 2023)

-As an editorial advisor, I provided feedback on interpretive panels and the exhibition brochure for the current exhibit T.S.
+As an editorial advisor, I provided feedback on interpretive panels and the exhibition brochure for the exhibit T.S.
 Eliot: A Game of Chess.
 I also consulted on background information related to T.S.
 Eliot and Wagnerian opera.

 University of California, Berkeley (2016-2023)